codemargaret/vacation/README.md

 * _Bootstrap_

 ## Support and contact details
-_If you have any updates, questions, or suggestions please contact [Margaret] or make a contribution._
+_If you have any updates, questions, or suggestions please contact [Margaret] or Riki or make a contribution._

 [Margaret]: mailto:margaretshelaghmcgovern@gmail.com

 ### License
 This software is licensed under the MIT License

-Copyright (c) 2017 Margaret Berry
+Copyright (c) 2017 Margaret Berry and Riki Montgomery